Does omeprazole help with gas and bloating? Gastroenterologist explains.

 Changing your diet and habits.

-- Avoid gassy foods (beans, onions, celery, carrots, raisins, bananas, apricots, prunes, Brussel sprouts, wheat germ, pretzels, and bagels).
+- Avoid gassy foods (beans, onions, celery, carrots, raisins, bananas, apricots, prunes, Brussels sprouts, wheat germ, pretzels, and bagels).

 - Doing mild exercise daily.